New York Women's House of Detention

 In its later years, allegations of racial discrimination, abuse and mistreatment dogged the prison.
 Angela Davis has been outspoken about the treatment she witnessed.
 Andrea Dworkin's testimony of her assault by two of the prison's doctors led to its eventual closing.
 Audre Lorde described the House of Detention as, "a defiant pocket of female resistance, ever-present as a reminder of possibility, as well as punishment."

 In 2022, the historian Hugh Ryan published a history of the prison called The Women's House of Detention: A Queer History of a Forgotten Prison.
+The book describes the frequent arrest and high rate of incarceration based on low-level crimes of loitering, vagrancy, drug possession, and prostitution often disproportionately charged against poor, transgender and queer women through discriminatory policing practices.
+The House of D was historically a site of violence for the queer community, with the prison notoriously violating the bodily autonomy of those incarcerated through employing corporal punishment and invasive examinations.

+Ryan additionally characterizes the House of D as a historical landmark in the Greenwich Village beyond the queer community.
 He writes, "It was one of the Village's most famous landmarks: a meeting place for locals and a must-see site for adventurous tourists.
 And for tens of thousands of arrested women and transmasculine people from every corner of the city, the House of D was a nexus, drawing the threads of their lives together in its dark and fearsome cells."